The water and sewerage rebate is available on certain properties used by charitable and not-for-profit organisations.

 - Its main objectives are exclusively a charitable purpose as listed above.
 Any other objectives or activities must be supportive and related to its main objectives or minor in nature.

 - No private benefit can be conferred to owners, officers or members.
 Any profits are directed back into the organisation to continue its objective.

 - There can be no distribution of assets to members in the event of a winding-up.

-A NFP is an organisation using its profits to promote its objectives and one which prohibits the payment of any dividend or amount to its members.
+A not-for-profit organisation uses its profits to promote its objectives and one which prohibits the payment of any dividend or amount to its members.